Free shipping for orders over 39.00€

 Things change when the stone is big, and it is prevented from passing through the urinary tract.
 If the stone moves to a different location inside the urinary tract, the pain shifts or increases in intensity.

-Why can I develop kidney stone?
+Why can I develop a kidney stone?

 There are several factors that can increase the risk of kidney stones: